Weyes Blood: 2022–2025: And in the Darkness, Hearts Aglow

+2026–present: Upcoming 7th album

+Mering took to Instagram on April 21, 2026, to share a number of pictures of herself working in the studio and teased new music with the caption "If you have been wondering...I HAVE been in the studio... this one's taking an extra minute to cook because it's extra delicious.
+I hope you're hungry."
+On September 8, Mering headlined her first concert at Royal Albert Hall alongside the Jules Buckley Orchestra where she debuted two new songs.

 Weyes Blood performing in Stockholm, Sweden on January 30, 2023.

 Collaborations

 Mering collaborated with Drugdealer for his 2016 album The End of Comedy.
 She featured on his songs "Suddenly" and "The End of Comedy", appearing among other guest artists on the album.
 Mering was also heavily involved Tim Heidecker's 2020 concept album Fear of Death, singing on all twelve tracks, co-writing two, and receiving a co-producer credit.

 In 2021, Mering and Zella Day released the topical song "Holocene".
 Day told Rolling Stone, "My hope is that 'Holocene' reminds people that the world is much bigger than ourselves.
 I've never lived through a world war but I imagine that what we are dealing with is comparable suffering on the global scale.
 This song poses the question of how we as the individual can move forward as well as how the world is going to begin healing.
 Time will and always does tell."

 Mering received wider attention when she featured, along with Zella Day, on the closing track of Lana Del Rey's 2021 studio album Chemtrails over the Country Club, a cover version of Joni Mitchell's "For Free".
 Previously, in 2019, they performed the song in concert as an a capella trio.
 Del Rey has described Day and Mering as, "Some of the most talented singers in L.A., and maybe the world."
 For Del Rey's album, Mering was involved in the photoshoot by Neil Krug, dressed in an all black western attire.

 Mering has toured and collaborated with Caroline Polachek.
 In 2022, Mering made a guest appearance serving coffee to Polachek in the music video for her song "Welcome to My Island".
 On February 7, 2024, they released an alternative remix version of Polachek's song "Butterfly Net", from her 2023 album Desire, I Want to Turn Into You.
 The song appeared on the 'Everasking Edition' of the album.

 In 2025, Mering reunited with Drugdealer by realising a new single and music video Real Thing, her first collaboration with the L.A. based artist after six years.

+Mering also performed background vocals for the soundtrack of the 2025 comedy-drama film Marty Supreme.